Dmitry Konov: Other projects

 Konov is a member of the boards of trustees at MGIMO University, the Russian Basketball Federation, Saint Petersburg Graduate School of Management and Russian State University of Oil and Gas.
 Prior to that, he headed the board of trustees at Tyumen State University.

 He took part in the development of Russia's national framework for safe chemical management, which set the basis for technical and other regulations.
 For his contributions, he received the Russian Government's Science and Technology Award.

 Wealth

 In 2017, Forbes listed Konov among the wealthiest people in Russia.
 Under SIBUR's management incentive programme, he acquired a 4% stake in the company worth $535 million, making it to No. 193 in the Forbes list.
 Konov has noted that he owes most of his wealth to SIBUR's shares which are not actual money: "They are preserved by SIBUR".
 In 2018, he sold 0.25% of his stake in SIBUR to the holding's other managers.
+In 2022, Dmitry Konov sold all his shares in Sibur and ceased to be a minority shareholder.

 In one of his interviews, Konov said that he owns a house in Cannes and an apartment in Moscow's Noble Row estate.